BaseGraph/BaseGraph/docs/extensions.rst

 ++++++++++++++++++

 It's sometimes convenient to compile extensions as libraries to overall reduce the compile time.
 However, this requires some work with CMake.
+The following example can be found on GitHub `here <https://github.com/SILIZ4/BaseGraphExtensionExample>`_.

 As for the header-only extension, a repository must be created and added as a BaseGraph extension with